Making and Mounting Shelves

 Adjustable shelves are usually done by drilling a series of equally spaced holes in the uprights and then using pins or push in brackets to hold the shelves.
 For added strength and a finished look metal sleeves can be inserted into the mounting holes.

-Single wall shelves require a support, this can be either under the shelf or at the ends of the shelf, if the shape of these supports are an ogee, then one cut makes two supports.
+Single wall shelves require a support, this can be either under the shelf or at the ends of the shelf, if the shape of these supports is an ogee, then one cut makes two supports.

 Simple Shelf Projects